jpalmer/BrainF_ck-intepreter/README.txt

-This is a simple brainf*** intepreter written in f#.
-It does some simple optimisations (combines multiple increment / decrement calls, also jump locations for while loops are pre-computed)
+This is a simple brainf*** intepreter.

+Languages
+F# - with some primitive optimizations (combines repetitions of the same instruction)

+asm - no optimizations yet